 Private Internet Access

 Everything you do here feels slow, from animations to even connecting to servers.
-Not to mention that the server list isn’t organized from A to Z but according to the ping – from the lowest to the highest, which I found extremely annoying and unintuitive.
+Not to mention that the server list isn’t organized from A to Z but according to the ping, from the lowest to the highest, which we found extremely annoying and unintuitive.
+You can also open the Settings menu when you want to tweak its settings.

-This provider also opens a separate Settings menu when you want to tweak its settings.
-Although the Settings menu is well-realized with sub-menus for each advanced feature, I can’t help but think about how outdated and slow its app is overall.
+Although the Settings menu is well-realized with sub-menus for each advanced feature, we can’t help but think about how outdated and slow its app is overall.
+On the good side, the app is customizable, and you can change the theme, choose another language, and select the dashboard appearance.

-On the good side, the app is customizable and you can change the theme, choose another language, and select the dashboard appearance.
-That’s something I always appreciate, especially the presence of a dark theme that makes everything… well, dark – but also more elegant.
+That’s something we always appreciate, especially the presence of a dark theme that makes everything… well, dark – but also more elegant.

 ExpressVPN

-This time, the provider includes an A-Z server list which is further divided by continents, allowing you to find the location you want swiftly.
+This time, the provider includes an A-Z server list, which is further divided by continents, allowing you to find the location you want swiftly.
 Mind you, the server list is a separate window, but since both of them are very small, they won’t take up much space on your desktop.

 The simplistic design on the desktop allows the provider to make an identical app for all platforms.
-This means that, when switching to your phone or even a Smart TV, you’ll get the exact same interface that functions the same – splendid!
+This means that, when switching to your phone or even a Smart TV, you’ll get the same interface that functions the same – splendid!

-Despite being simple, the apps look modern and they’re significantly better than those of PIA.
-If you need to learn how to use a VPN, ExpressVPN’s application is a good place to start as it’s one of the most beginner-friendly VPNs you can get.
+Despite being simple, the apps look modern, and they’re significantly better than those of PIA.
+If you need to learn how to use a VPN, ExpressVPN’s application is a good place to start, as it’s one of the most beginner-friendly VPNs you can get.

 Who Wins?